awaitverify

 Verification UI was killing adoption.

 A B2B SaaS shipped an AI document tool to enterprise customers.
 The product asked end-users to confirm every extracted field.
 Users abandoned.
-Renewals stalled — “AI fatigue.”
+Renewals stalled.
+They called it "AI fatigue."
 Moving verification to AwaitVerify pulled the babysitting out of the user's hands entirely.
-End-users see the verified result, not a queue of “please confirm” modals.
+End-users see the verified result, not a queue of "please confirm" modals.

 0 confirmation modals shippedread the story →